btihen/btihen_dev/content/posts/elixir/elixir_1.17_priorizied_algorithms/index.md

     end
   end

-  # mostly, reverse with testing for negative results
+  # mostly, 'pessimistic with' testing for negative results
   def filter_role(staff) do
     with [_ | _] <- staff,
         # assuming we have people in our array filter by the roles we most care about